Flylighter/gitbook/user-docs/about-flylighter/faq.md

 ## Is Flylighter secure?

 Yes.
-Flylighter runs locally in your browser, and currently only sends data outside of your browser's local storage to your connected Notion account(s).
+Flylighter runs locally in your browser, and currently only sends data outside your browser's local storage to your connected Notion account(s).

 When we launch Flow Syncing, we'll sync Flow settings and certain details from your Capture History (web page title, URL, and Notion page ID) in order to allow you to see your history across devices and append new highlights to previous captures.